Recession Dashboard

 Recession

-9 of 13 pre-recession indicators have triggered, 1 is ambiguous, 3 have not.
+9 of 13 pre-recession indicators have triggered, 4 have not.
+The one previously ambiguous signal, real retail sales, has been invalidated by a fresh record high.
 Plus 2 recession-phase signals have fired early (yield curve uninvert, Fed easing).
-Two previously ambiguous signals flipped back this month as equities and corporate profits made fresh record highs.
-The offsetting bear signal is CPI year on year reaccelerating to 3.29%.
+The real economy strengthened further this period, with retail sales, corporate profits and the S&P 500 all at record highs and the Sahm Rule down to 0.10%.
+The one building concern is CPI year on year reaccelerating to 3.78%.

-Score dropped 7 points.
-Tracking away from recession.
+Score dropped 4 points.
+Still tracking away from recession.

 Signals that eased